ashwinks/PHP-LinkedIn-SDK/README.md

-** Note - Would someone like to take over this project?
+**** Would someone like to take over this project?
 Unfortunatley I haven't worked on any projects that require LinkedIn data in a couple years.
-Because of that, it's hard to find the time to test pull requests and keep up to date w/ LI's API.
+Because of that, it's hard to find the time to test pull requests and keep up to date w/ LI's API. ****

 PHP-LinkedIn-SDK
 ================